Rune75/nRF_Dummy_RTT_shell/README.md

 Flimmsy Zephyr RTT shell app.

-This app does nothing other than providing a simulated flimmsy asyncronous interface for a modem.
-Trough the RTT Shell of a nrf device.
+This app does nothing, other than providing a simulated flimmsy asyncronous interface for a modem trough a RTT Shell of a nrf device.

 Interface commands